TTS v3.0.0

 The ULP distance (or ulpdist) is a way to compare floating-point numbers by estimating the number of significant bits between their respective representations.
 The IEEE 754 specification – followed by most modern floating-point hardware – requires that the result of an elementary arithmetic operation (addition, subtraction, multiplication, division, and square root) must be within 0.5 ULP of the mathematically exact result.
 Achieving 0.5-1 ULP for computationally complex functions like transcendental functions is what a proper numerical library should aim for.

-The full algorithm can be expressed in standard C++ in the following way:
+The complete algorithm can be expressed in standard C++ in the following way:

 template<class T> double ulpdist(T a0, T a1)